-The semiconductor industry is characterized by frequent claims of infringement and litigation regarding patent and other intellectual property rights, such as our litigation matters with O2, Linear, and Microsemi.
+The semiconductor industry is characterized by frequent claims of infringement and litigation regarding patent and other intellectual property rights, such as our litigation matters with O2, Linear, Microsemi, and Micrel.
 Patent infringement is an ongoing risk, in part because other companies in our industry could have patent rights that may not be identifiable when we initiate development efforts.
 Litigation may be necessary to enforce our intellectual property rights, and we may have to defend ourselves against infringement claims.
-Any such litigation could be very costly and may divert our management's resources.
+Such litigation is very costly and may divert our management's resources.
+We spent \$4.3 million or 17.9% of revenue in 2003, and \$4.8 million or 14.8% of revenue in the first nine months of 2004, on patent litigation expenses, and we expect patent litigation expenses to increase in absolute dollars in 2005.
 Further, we have agreed to indemnify our customers in some circumstances against liability from infringement by our products.
-In the event any third party were to make an infringement claim against us or our customers, we could be enjoined from selling selected products or could be required to indemnify our customers or pay royalties or other damages to third parties.
-If we were unable to obtain necessary licenses or other rights on acceptable terms, we would either have to change our products so that they did not infringe or stop making the infringing products, which could have a material adverse effect on our operating results, financial condition, and cash flows.
+In the event any third party were to make an infringement claim against us or our customers, we could be enjoined from selling selected products, including, but potentially not limited to, products in our CCFL backlight inverter family in the O2 matters, products in our DC to DC converter product family in the Linear matter, our CCFL backlight inverter products in the Microsemi matter, and/or potentially all of our products in the Microsemi rights on acceptable terms, we would either have to change our products so that they did not infringe or stop selling the infringing products, which could have a material adverse effect on our operating results, financial condition, and cash flows.